citp/privacy-policy-historical/h/ho/hol/hollywoodhotmoms.com.md

-> *The following text is extracted and transformed from the hollywoodhotmoms.com privacy policy that was archived on 2015-09-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150910083343id_/http%3A//www.hotmomsclub.com/privacy-policy-2) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hollywoodhotmoms.com privacy policy that was archived on 2016-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160621162014id_/http%3A//www.hotmomsclub.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Hot Moms Club
+# Privacy Policy | Hot Mom's Club

-Privacy Policy

 Hot Moms Club Tm and Hollywood Hot Moms Products, Inc. takes very seriously the private nature of your personal information.
 This Privacy Policy describes how we treat the information we collect when you register for and view our Buzz Email or visit our Web Site.
 Please read this notice carefully.